wizardamigos/app/curriculum/lesson026/description.en.md

 ---
 {
-  "title": "Code Combat",
-  "duration": "5:48"
+  "title": "Strings, numbers, variables and loops", "duration": "5:26"
 }
 ---

-In this room you will learn how to count gems(diamons) you will be picking up and how to use the password to open the door.
+In this lesson you will repeat what we've learned about JavaScript so far.
+You will learn about number and string types, variables and loops.